SudoMds/XrayR-Mikrotik/README.md

 # XrayR-Mikrotik 🛡️
+### Now we have new repo , created ready to use docker image that works on mikrotik and no need to compile, check here : https://github.com/SudoMds/XrayR-Mikrotik-Docker
 **XrayR-Mikrotik** is a tool designed to create and deploy a fully working **XrayR** container on **MikroTik RouterOS** using the MikroTik **Container** feature.
 This script resolves the issues with running the original XrayR Docker image on MikroTik by preparing a compatible `.tar` container package.

 ---